Constitution and purpose

 Attendance at Meetings

 a.
-The Chairman, Chief Executive, Finance Director and Head of Risk shall normally attend meetings.
+The Chairman, Chief Executive, Finance Director and Chief Risk Officer shall normally attend meetings.
 A representative of the external auditors and internal auditors should normally attend meetings if required by any such party.
 Any member of staff may be required by the Committee to attend meetings.
 However, at least once a year the Committee shall meet with each of the external auditors and internal auditors without other Executives, management or staff present.

 b.
 The Company Secretary shall be the Secretary of the Committee.